pavelone/presentation-app/src/markdown/frontend.md

 Navigate to [Sample Application](http://fhirplace.health-samurai.io/sample/index.html#/) to see it published.

-Full sources available at [github](https://github.com/fhirbase/sample-app).
+Full sources are available at [github](https://github.com/fhirbase/sample-app).